wsnjie/simon-game/readme.md

 Technologies
 ==============
-+HTML5, CSS3, Javascript, jQuery
+- HTML5, CSS3, Javascript, jQuery
-+Design: [NES.CSS](https://nostalgic-css.github.io/NES.css/) which was made using [Bulma](https://bulma.io/documentation/overview/start/), SweetAlert
+- Design: [NES.CSS](https://nostalgic-css.github.io/NES.css/) which was made using [Bulma](https://bulma.io/documentation/overview/start/), SweetAlert
-+[Trello](https://trello.com/b/oNRqbXzW/project-1) for planing and stories +[Soundjay](https://www.soundjay.com/button-sounds-1.html) for audio files for buttons.
+- [Trello](https://trello.com/b/oNRqbXzW/project-1) for planing and stories
+- [Soundjay](https://www.soundjay.com/button-sounds-1.html) for audio files for buttons.

 Features
 ===========
-*Three difficulty levels
+* Three difficulty levels
-**Easy: More time between each computer move to give the user more time to memorize the moves.
+** Easy: More time between each computer move to give the user more time to memorize the moves.
 User wins after level 10.
-**Fun: The baseline of about 1 second per move for 10 levels.
+** Fun: The baseline of about 1 second per move for 10 levels.
-**Tough: Just over half a second between moves and the user can play up to level 100, if they want.
+** Tough: Just over half a second between moves and the user can play up to level 100, if they want.

-*CPU Indicator Light
+* CPU Indicator Light
-**Lets the user know then the computer is playing versus when it is their turn to repeat the sequence **Input is locked during CPU playback, so the indicator is there to help remind the user not to try and enter moves.
+** Lets the user know then the computer is playing versus when it is their turn to repeat the sequence **Input is locked during CPU playback, so the indicator is there to help remind the user not to try and enter moves.

-*High Score
+* High Score
-**High score is saved after an incorrect move is entered by the user **On Easy and Fun modes, maximum high-score is 10.
+** High score is saved after an incorrect move is entered by the user ** On Easy and Fun modes, maximum high-score is 10.
 On Tough mode, maximum is 100.

 Wireframe